 For more information about data we disclose in response to requests from law enforcement and other government agencies, please see our Law Enforcement Requests Report.

-Please note that some of our products include links to products of third parties whose privacy practices differ from those of Microsoft.
+Please note that some of our products include links to or otherwise enable you to access products of third parties whose privacy practices differ from those of Microsoft.
 If you provide personal data to any of those products, your data is governed by their privacy policies.

 You can also make choices about the collection and use of your data by Microsoft.
 You can control your personal data that Microsoft has obtained, and exercise your data protection rights, by contacting Microsoft or using various tools we provide.
 In some cases, your ability to access or control your personal data will be limited, as required or permitted by applicable law.
 How you can access or control your personal data will also depend on which products you use.
 For example, you can: